mever-team/FairBench/README.md

 for instance to use them as backpropagateable machine learning regularization terms.

-:warning: Prefer calling `fairbench.multireport` for fairness reporting that does **NOT treat branches independently**.
+:bulb: Prefer calling `fairbench.multireport` for fairness reporting that does **NOT treat branches independently**.
 That reporting hides original branches, performs reductions to summarize performance and notions of fairness,